March 15, 2018

 Perhaps unsurprisingly, many of these breweries and craft beer establishments have sprung up in clusters around different neighbourhoods.
-This makes for the perfect weekend adventure for visitors and locals alike: a craft beer crawl.
+This makes for the perfect weekend adventure for visitors and locals alike: a walking craft beer crawl.
 As a certified beer nerd, I can’t think of many better ways to spend my weekends, and so over the next several weeks I plan to showcase some of my favourite craft beer spots, by neighbourhood.

 As seasoned beer drinkers, we realized that a solid day of beer crawling would require a solid breakfast, and thus decided to begin our day with brunch at the newest addition to the Southeast False Creek / Olympic Village neighbourhood, CRAFT Beer Market.